Oh mah gosh. This dip? Where do I even start…

 - 1/4 tsp each sea salt and ground black pepper

-- Heat a cast iron or oven-safe skillet over medium heat.
-Add 1 Tbsp olive oil, shallot and garlic.
+Heat a cast iron or oven-safe skillet over medium heat.
+Add 1/2 of the olive oil (1 Tbsp as original recipe is written), and the shallot and garlic.
 Stir constantly to prevent burning.

-- Add corn, 1/4 tsp each sea salt and pepper and stir.
+Add corn, sea salt and pepper and stir.
 Cook for 5 minutes until shallots appear softened and the corn is slightly darker in color.
 Then remove from heat.

-- In a large bowl mix together sour cream, cream cheese, cotija and stir.
+In a large bowl mix together sour cream, cream cheese, and cotija and stir.
 Add corn mixture to the bowl and stir until well combined.

-- Use additional Tbsp olive oil to lightly grease the cast iron so the dip doesn’t stick.
-Spoon dip back into the skillet and bake at 375 for 11-13 minutes or until hot and bubbly.
+Use remaining olive oil (1 Tbsp as original recipe is written) to lightly grease the cast iron so the dip doesn’t stick.
+Spoon dip back into the skillet and bake for 11-13 minutes or until hot and bubbly.